Armed man fatally shot by police at Forest Park restaurant

 In a news release, Forest Park Police said the man walked into a Jimmy John’s restaurant, and dropped a pistol on the floor.
 Then the man, began waving the gun, saying, “Please don’t make me do this now” before he walked outside with the weapon in his hand.

-Officers had responded to the scene at about 7:50 p.m. and when the man stepped outside he was shot by police, Deputy Chief Ken Gross said.
+Officers had responded to the scene at about 7:50 p.m. and when the man stepped outside, a patrol officer and a sergeant fired their weapons, according to the release.

-In the release, the department said that when the man stepped outside, “shots were fired” but the release does not say whether the man exchanged gunfire with officers.
-It does say, however, that officers were taken to a hospital to be treated for non-life threatening injuries.
+The Illinois State Police Public Integrity Task Force, which routinely investigates officer-involved shootings involving other agencies, was trying to determine if the man fired at police, according to the release.
+But the release said that officers were taken to the hospital to be treated for non-life threatening injuries.

-The man was also rushed to a nearby hospital, and pronounced dead at 8:23 p.m., according to the news release.
+The man was also rushed to Loyola University Hospital, where he was pronounced dead at 8:23 p.m., according to the news release.
 His name has not been released.

 A handgun was recovered at the scene, police said.